-The proposed Cape Point to Cape Agulhas EBSA is located at the coastal tip of Africa, wrapping around Cape Point and Cape Agulhas, within South Africa’s EEZ.
+The proposed Seas of Good Hope EBSA is located at the coastal tip of Africa, wrapping around Cape Point and Cape Agulhas, within South Africa's EEZ.
 It extends from the coast to the inner shelf, and includes key islands, two major bays (False Bay and Walker Bay).
-This EBSA is of key importance for threatened species and habitats, and for supporting life-history stages, notably for some of the threatened species.
+This EBSA is of key importance for threatened species and habitats, and for supporting life-history stages, notably for some of the threatened species, with Dyer and Geyser Islands being a Ramsar site.
 The threatened habitats include coastal, inshore and inner shelf ecosystem types.
 The important life-history stages supported by the area are breeding and/or foraging grounds for a myriad of top predators, including sharks, whales, and seabirds, some of which are threatened species, such as the Endangered African penguin.
 The EBSA also includes some relatively rare features.
-For example, it contains one of a few locations where surf diatom accumulations occur in South Africa, that in turn fuel sandy shores with heightened productivity.
+For example, it contains one of a few locations where surf diatom accumulations occur in South Africa, which in turn fuel sandy shores with heightened productivity.
 This EBSA is also the place where the Benguela and Agulhas Currents meet, and thus where the Indian and Atlantic Oceans meet.

 This is a new, proposed EBSA.